Both Superior Grill locations temporarily closed after workers show coronavirus symptoms

 BATON ROUGE- Both Superior Grill restaurants are temporarily closed due to some of its staff showing COVID-19 symptoms.

-Employees working in the 'back of the house' showed signs of having the virus at the Highland Road location, according to management.
+Employees working in the 'back of the house' showed signs of having the virus at the Highland Road location, but cases are not confirmed, according to management.
 Because of this, the Mexican diner will be temporarily closed.

 As a precaution, the Government St. location will be temporarily closing as well.